Skip to main content Skip to main navigation Skip to footer content

 Natural Science: Physics

 Completion of all program requirements, including passing state tests, qualifies you to teach the science of your major (biology or physics) at all levels in grades 9-12, including honors and AP courses.
-All science candidates, regardless of major, are required to complete 6 hours of additional coursework in other science areas including life sciences (Biology & Environmental Sciences).
-To qualify for teaching honors and AP courses in areas of science other than your major, plan on obtaining an additional science content specific endorsement by completing 12 semester hours or passing the content test.
+All science candidates, regardless of major, are required to complete 6 semester hours or 1.5 IWU units of additional coursework in at least one other science area including life sciences (Biology & Environmental Sciences).
+To qualify for teaching honors and AP courses in areas of science other than your major, plan on obtaining an additional science content specific endorsement by completing 12 semester hours (3 IWU units) or passing the content test.

 The Teacher Education Program (TEP) Handbook provides detailed information about the TEP program, admission requirements, field requirements, and state and university licensure requirements.